geotrev/bulba/README.md

 ### Internal Methods and Hooks

-Because of the escape hatches taht exist with having managed properties and calling the native lifecycle callbacks directly, it's necessary to provide hooks to access the methods which handle renders, type checking, and the like.
+Because of the escape hatches that exist with managed properties and native lifecycle callbacks, it's necessary to provide hooks to access the methods which handle renders, type checking, and the like.

 #### `requestRender`